teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 * Meditations, by Marcus Aurelius (translated by Gregory Hays)
 * The Choice, by Eliyahu M. Goldratt
 * The Manual: A Philosopher’s Guide to Life, by Epicetus
+* The Obstacle is the Way, by Ryan Holiday

 ## Writing

 * On Writing, by Stephen King
 * On Writing Well, by William Zinsser
+* The Elements of Style, by E.B.
+White
 * Weinberg on Writing, Gerald Weinberg